dataBaseError/free-room-finder/README.md

 ## Run the web api

-1. Install the necessary ruby gems
+1. Install the necessary ruby gems gem install sinatra

+2. Configure the server (if running on a server)

+        set :bind, '0.0.0.0'
+        set :port, '94294'

-2. Run the web app.
+3. Run the web app.

         ruby app.rb